cvdlab-projects/webdicom/WebDicomTaskDivision.md

 =To DO= Tasks Division

 ## Analysis of algorithms for block decomposition of images
-Tasks division
+- Roberta Romano half
+- Valerio Cestarelli half

-- Roberta Romano - half of implementation
+- Roberta Romano half of implementation
-- Valerio Cestarelli - half of implementation
+- Valerio Cestarelli half of implementation

 We thought to take an algorithm for images' decomposition and apply it to a dicom object.
 We could extrapolate the image from dicom object, segment it, and return a new dicom object with segmented image.